-In each case the 5.1/6.1/7.1 in fact relates to the maximum number of speakers that can be used, as for each the Centre, Sub and Surround speakers can all be deleted if required (although of course performance is reduced).
-For example, if you choose not to use a Centre Channel speaker you can set this to 'None' in the settings as shown later and the 640R will automatically redirect the centre channel audio information into the Left and Right Front channels, creating what is known as a 'Phantom Centre'.
+In each case the 5.1/6.1/7.1 in fact relates to the maximum number of speakers that can be used, as the Centre, Sub and Surround speakers can all be deleted if required (although of course performance is reduced).
+For example, if you choose not to use a Centre Channel speaker you can set this to 'None' in the settings as shown later and the 650R will automatically redirect the centre channel audio information into the Left and Right Front channels, creating what is known as a 'Phantom Centre'.

 Similarly, you might decide not to use a subwoofer if your main Left and Right speakers are capable of reproducing enough bass for a satisfying music/movie experience.
-The 640R will then automatically re-direct the bass from the Subwoofer/Low Frequency Effect channel to the Left and Right Front Speakers.
+The 650R will then automatically re-direct the bass from the Subwoofer/Low Frequency Effect channel to the Left and Right Front Speakers.

-Note: This setup is very important as the 640R will also automatically use this information to select appropriate Dolby and DTS decoding modes dependant not only on the source material but also the speaker package it knows you have.
+Note: This setup is very important as the 650R will also automatically use this information to select appropriate Dolby and DTS decoding modes dependant not only on the source material but also the speaker package it knows you have.

-First tell the unit the type of package you have.
-This is done via the On-Screen Display.
+To tell the unit the type of package you have, turn on the On-Screen Display via the remote button as shown.
 Highlight the 'Speaker Configuration' menu by using volume up and down on the remote then go to it by pressing Enter:

-azur 640R V1.0 Speaker Configuration Speaker Delay Level Calibration Input/Output Setup Input Name Assign HDMI Setup/Assign Rec.
-2 Output Select OSD Setup Tone/Sub/LFE Config.
-Pro Logic Setup Quit : [OSD] Ver1.5
+azur 640R V2.0

+Speaker Setup

+Input/Output Setup

+Input Name Assign

+HDMI Setup/Assign

+Rec.
+2 Output Select

+Tone/Sub/LFE Config.

+Video Input Setup

+Advanced Dolby/DTS Setup

+OSD Setup

+Quit : [OSD] Verl.0